What are labels?

 What methods can I use to add labels?

-Labels can be created in your institution settings, in many of the tabs on the left-hand navigation bar, or directly on the item page in some cases.
-Labels can also be added via Importer; please refer to Importing Labels for more information on this process.
+Labels can be created in your institution settings, directly on the item page in some cases, or via the Importer; please refer to Importing Labels for more information on this process.

-In the newer version of this box, available on select pages, you’ll be able to just type in the name of the new label.
+To create a new label directly from the page, select the "Create New Label" tab below the search bar.
+Here, you’ll be able to just type in the name of the new label you would like to create.
 It will be created as a normal label by default.
 To change the label type, you’ll need to visit your Institution Settings>Labels page to edit the type.